AdguardTeam/KnowledgeBase/docs/general/extensions.md

 #### Request license

-If you are developing your own custom script and want to test how it works with AdGuard, request a beta license key for the app.
+If you are developing your own custom script and want to test how it works with AdGuard, you can request a beta license key for the app.

 To get it, please send an email to devteam@adguard.com with the following information: